-Cash used in operating activities for year ended December 31, 2017 was \$11.0 million, consisting of a net loss of \$33.8 million adjusted for noncash items including the loss resulting from the change in fair value of the tranche liability of \$14.9 million, stock-based compensation expense of \$0.5 million and expense related to the acquisition of intellectual property of \$3.2 million.
-The change in our net operating assets and liabilities were due primarily to an increase in accounts payable of \$1.4 million as a result of payment timing and an increase in accrued liabilities of \$3.7 million primarily due to increased clinical activities, which were partially offset by an increase in prepaid expenses and other current assets of \$0.9 million due to prepayments for our research and development activities.
+Cash used in operating activities for the year ended December 31, 2018 was \$35.5 million, consisting of a net loss of \$37.6 million adjusted for noncash items including stock-based compensation expense of \$2.8 million and accretion on marketable securities of \$0.7 million.
+The change in our net operating assets and liabilities for the year ended December 31, 2018 were due primarily to an increase in accounts payable and accrued liabilities of \$0.6 million primarily due to increased clinical activities, which were partially offset by an increase in prepaid expenses and other current assets of \$0.6 million due to prepayments for our research and development activities.
+Cash used in operating activities for the year ended December 31, 2017 was \$11.0 million, consisting of a net loss of \$33.8 million adjusted for noncash items including the loss resulting from the change in fair value of the tranche rights of \$14.9 million, stock-based compensation expense of \$0.5 million and expense related to the acquisition of intellectual property of \$3.2 million.
+The change in our net operating assets and liabilities were due primarily to an increase in accounts payable of \$1.4 million as a result of payment timing and an increase in accrued liabilities of \$3.7 million primarily due to increased clinical activities, which were partially offset by an increase in prepaid expenses and other current assets of \$0.9 million the primarily due to increased clinical activities, which were partially offset by an increase in prepaid expenses and other current assets of \$0.9 million primarily due to increased clinical activities, which were partially offset by an increase in prepaid expenses and other current assets of \$0.9 million due to prepayments for our research and development activities.
 No cash was used in operating activities for the period from July 5, 2016 (inception) through December 31, 2016.